ubco-W2022T2-data301/project-group-group40/final_report_group40.md

 ## **Summary/Conclusion**
-Overall, our analysis suggests that factors such as gender, region, smoking status, and BMI are all important contributors to the high costs of healthcare in the United States.
-While having more children may be a factor, It does vary depending on the number of children you have.
-Our findings underscore the importance of promoting healthy behaviors such as not smoking and maintaining a healthy BMI in order to reduce healthcare costs and improve overall health outcomes.
+Our analysis suggests that factors such as gender, region, smoking status, and BMI are all important contributors to the high costs of healthcare in the United States.
+Our findings implies that quitting smoking could be an effective strategy for managing weight and lowering the risk of obesity-related health problems.
+It is also important to have some family planning and knowing that having more children can lead to increased financial burdens on families.
+Overall, these findings highlight the importance of addressing modifiable risk factors like smoking and family planning in order to improve health outcomes and lower healthcare expenditures.